wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 ##### 12 Renewal of list

-*   Where it is desired that any person shall continue to act as a marriage celebrant, his name shall, in the month of December in each year, be sent to the Registrar-General, and the provisions of this Part shall apply in any such case as if it were an application for the original entry of the name of the person concerned in the list.
+*   Where it is desired that any person shall continue to act as a marriage celebrant, his or her name shall, in December in each year, be sent to the Registrar-General, and the provisions of this Part shall apply in any such case as if it were an application for the original entry of the name of the person concerned in the list.

     Compare: 1908 No 113 s 12